jenpetsmit/STAT_Tool/STAT_Tool.md

   * The _SRC_ directory holds the git repositories
   * The _ncbi-outdir_ directory holds the **aligns_to** binary used by the STAT tool

 4. For Linux to find the _aligns_to_ binary, run the export command with the path to the binary.

     a.
 Run the following command from ncbi-outdir/ngs-tools directory to see the location of the binaries:

 ```
 ./configure -s
 ```

    b.
 Copy the path to the right of TARGDIR
     ‒		Build output path:

+For example (Your path will be slightly different from this example):
 ```
 TARGDIR = /home/smithjenp/ncbi-outdir/ngs-tools/linux/gcc/x86_64/rel
 ```

-Your path will be slightly different from this example.

 ![Screenshot of TARGDIR code](images/configure_s.png)

    c.
 Run the Export PATH command with the _path_ to the _aligns_to_ binary by writing the following command with **/bin:$PATH** added to the end:

    ```
    export PATH=<path to your aligns_to binary>/bin:$PATH